 AEP Transmission Holdco: Development, construction and operation of transmission facilities through investments in wholly-owned transmission only subsidiaries and transmission only joint ventures.
 These investments have PUCT-approved or FERC-approved returns on equity; and

-AEP River Operations: Commercial barging operations that transport liquids, coal and dry bulk commodities on the Ohio, Illinois and lower Mississippi Rivers.
+AEP River Operations: Commercial barging operations that transport liquids, coal, and dry bulk commodities on the Ohio, Illinois, and lower Mississippi Rivers.

 AEP has scaled back its unregulated non-retail operations in order to focus on its more fiscally reliable regulated businesses.
 The firm has also sold its independent power production operations and its European trading operations, but it continues to participate in wholesale energy transactions in regions of the US where it owns assets.

-The company has established joint ventures with other electric utility companies to develop, build, and own transmission assets that seek to improve reliability and market efficiency and provide transmission access to remote generation sources in North America.
+AEP has established joint ventures with other electric utility companies to develop, build, and own transmission assets that seek to improve reliability and market efficiency and provide transmission access to remote generation sources in North America.
 For instance, Transource Energy, LLC (Transource) is a joint venture between AEPTHC (86.5%) and Great Plains Energy (13.5%).

 Although only a small percentage of its power generation comes from renewables (such as wind and hydro), the company is investing heavily in wind power to ramp up its clean energy sources in response to carbon reduction legislation in the states it serves.
 Seeking to run cleaner, more efficient power plants to comply with regulatory clean air and water standards, AEP has also earmarked $1.2 billion through 2020 for further upgrades of its coal-fired generating plants.
+(I&M has announced plans to build and operate five solar generation facilities, adding another emission-free source of power to it's generation portfolio, which already includes nuclear, wind, and hydro).